Y0Coss/docs-fork/pages/public_cloud/compute/3az_ref_architecture/guide.en-gb.md

 - The AZ-a goes down, making Instance 1 and the active Load Balancer unavailable
 - The AZ-a Gateway becomes inaccessible but a second one in another AZ takes over.
 - The passive Load Balancer becomes active to ensure service continuity.
-- The Floating IP can dynamically be switched through Private Networks to the AZ-b to allow continuous access to the application.
+- The Floating IP can dynamically be switched through Private Network to the AZ-b to allow continuous access to the application.
 - Instance 2 (which is located in AZ-b) automatically takes over.
 - The app remains available, but the app no longer works in High Availability (HA) mode.
-- Since the Block Storage service is local and not regional, data stored on the AZ-a instance can be temporarily or definitely (in cas of major outage) lost until the zone is restored.
+- Since the Block Storage service is local and not regional, data stored on the AZ-a instance can be temporarily or definitely (in case of major outage) lost until the zone is restored.

 Thanks to dynamic service transfer between availability zones, the application remained active throughout the incident, without interruption to users.
 Once AZ-a is restored, the application returns to its initial state and becomes high-available again.
 A pre-scheduled backup can be useful to recover data and restore Block volume in case of major outage.